kngott/AMReX_PCTest/Masking/README.md

-# AMReX_PCTest
+# Masking

-Simple AMReX ParallelCopy Test
+Simple Masking Test

-Designed for testing ParallelCopy_nowait and ParallelCopy_finish, but a generally useful basis for PC testing.
+Comparing times for various size and shapes of Multifabs.
+Compares time to complete "interior" versus masked "boundary" regions.

+For potential use in overlap with Communication operations involving boundaries.